-Pictured in the photo is the last remaining structure of the Old Hundred gold mine, located on Galena Mountain near Silverton, Colorado.
+Pictured in the photo is one of the last remaining structures of the Old Hundred gold mine, located on Galena Mountain near Silverton, Colorado.

-I can ponder on all of that.
-However, what I ponder on the most about this mining operation: Before the occupants of that boarding house stepped out onto the porch, did they take a deep breath and say their prayers?
+The history of this abandoned mine is undoubtedly intriguing.
+However, what I wonder about the most: Before the occupants of that boarding house stepped out onto the porch, did they take a deep breath and say their prayers?